AgoraIO/OBS/docs/sphinx/reference-outputs.rst

      When this capability flag is used, specifies that this output supports multiple encoded audio tracks simultaneously.

+   - **OBS_OUTPUT_CAN_PAUSE** - Output supports pausing.

+     When this capability flag is used, the output supports pausing.
+     When an output is paused, raw or encoded audio/video data will be halted when paused down to the exact point to the closest video frame.
+Audio data will be correctly truncated down to the exact audio sample according to that video frame timing.

 .. member:: const char *(*obs_output_info.get_name)(void *type_data)

    Get the translated name of the output type.